Sacraments at St. Thomas Aquinas

 The children learn about Jesus’ teachings on repentance and forgiveness through studying Bible stories such as Zacchaeus the tax collector and parables like the Prodigal Son.
 They learn to appreciate that God created humans with free will allowing them to make a decision to make good and bad choices.
 The children are encouraged to think about the consequences of their actions and how this affects their relationship with God.

-The children study the structure and sequence of the Rite of Reconciliation and are fully prepared to make their Reconciliation during the season Lent.
-The Sacrament of Reconciliation took place on 5th March 2020 at Our Lady of the Angels & St. Peter in Chains Church.
+The children study the structure and sequence of the Rite of Reconciliation and are fully prepared to make their Reconciliation when their special day comes.

 First Holy Communion

 Once the children in Year 3 have made the Sacrament of Reconciliation, they receive the Sacrament of First Holy Communion.
 Children are invited to participate in a Mass of enrolment to make a commitment before God that they and their families will take on the responsibilities placed before them.

 During Religious Education lessons in school, the children study the Last Supper when Jesus shared his last meal with the disciples.
 They look in particular at the breaking of the bread and how this is similar to the celebration of the Mass.
 By examining the words of Jesus at the Last Supper and the priest at Mass, they learn to appreciate that we are present with Jesus every time we go to Mass.

 The children study all of the parts of the Mass in detail over the year but focus particularly on the Liturgy of the Eucharist leading up to the celebration of First Holy Communion.
 By exploring each of the parts of the Liturgy of the Eucharist in detail, the children learn that the Mass is a celebration of thanksgiving and that during the Eucharistic prayer, the priest asks the Holy Spirit to change the gifts of bread and wine into the Body and Blood of Jesus.